Contract Fraud: Is Your Organization at Risk?

-(As the UK Bribery Act and most local county laws prohibit all facilitating payments, the company should generally refrain from such payments.
-However, should a facilitating payment become necessary, a written approval from corporate counsel should first be obtained.)
+(As the U.K. Bribery Act and most local county laws prohibit all facilitating payments, the company should generally refrain from such payments.
+However, if a facilitating payment becomes necessary, corporate counsel’s written approval should first be obtained.)

-All standard bidding documents should contain language that clearly alerts bidders that documents submitted in support of bid proposals may be subject to independent verification by the company or its representatives, and that failure to authenticate a claim will result in the bidder’s disqualification from the bidding process and debarment from future business.
+All standard bidding documents should contain language that alerts bidders that documents submitted in support of bid proposals may be subject to independent verification by the company or its representatives.
+Failure to authenticate a claim will result in the bidder’s disqualification from the bidding process and debarment from future business.

 Outside Agents: The Area Most Prone to Abuse

 To avoid being held liable for corrupt third-party payments, the company should exercise due diligence and take all necessary precautions to ensure that business relationships have been formed with reputable and qualified partners and representatives.
 Due diligence is an integral component of integrity violations, backed by technical support and outside advice from counsel.

 Such due diligence may include investigating potential foreign representatives and joint venture partners to determine if they are in fact qualified for the desired position, whether they have personal or professional ties to the government, the reputation of their clientele, and their reputation with local bankers, clients and other business associates.

 Businesses should train outside agents regarding all corruption and anti-bribery laws and consider adding requirements for compliance with these laws in all contracts with outside agents.